Boise Guardian ad Litem Attorney

 Most parents are unlikely to have known about or come across a guardian ad litem (GAL).
 They only find out about this profession when they are going through a custody battle.
 Without an attorney, custody cases can be complicated.
 A child’s needs must be satisfied by whatever custody arrangement the judge or the child’s parents (if they can agree) decide on.

-At Boise Family Law, we have experienced Boise Guardian ad Litem attorneys thanks to numerous years of practice.
-If you are battling for your child’s custody or dealing with any other family law matter, call the child custody lawyers at Boise Family Law today at (208) 943-2904 to get started on your case.
+At Boise Family Law, we have experienced Boise guardian ad litem attorneys thanks to numerous years of practice.
+If you are battling for your child’s custody or dealing with any other family law matter, contact the child custody lawyers at Boise Family Law today.

 What Do I Need To Know About Guardian ad Litem?

-The GAL also looks at various documents and information that helps them with their investigation and recommendations.
+The GAL also looks at various documents and information that help them with their investigation and recommendations.

-Every Guardian Ad Litem is unique and slightly different.
-That is why our attorneys at Boise Family Law specialize in specific counties to get to know the Guardians Ad Litem that regularly work in the counties.
+Every guardian ad litem is unique and slightly different.
+That is why our attorneys at Boise Family Law focus on specific counties to get to know the guardians ad litem who regularly work in those courts.

 What Does The Guardian ad Litem NOT Do?

-While there are many things that a Guardian Ad litem does for children, there also some things that they don’t do.
-A GAL cant:
+While there are many things that a Guardian Ad Litem does for children, there are also some things that they do not do.

-- Flout the rules of ethics of lawyers – Being an attorney, a Guardian Ad Litem must adhere to all ethical rules that bind attorneys.
-For instance, a GAL may not offer false evidence knowingly or communicate with a party who is represented by counsel.
+• Follow ethics rules for lawyers – Being an attorney, a Guardian Ad Litem must adhere to all ethical rules that bind attorneys.
+For instance, a GAL may not knowingly offer false evidence or communicate with a party who is represented by counsel.

-- Present hearsay evidence – A Guardian Ad Litem cannot offer gossip and rumors as evidence.
-Any third-party statements must come from the individuals in court, and the Guardian Ad Litem can’t offer these statements in a written or oral report to the court.
+• Avoid presenting hearsay evidence – A Guardian Ad Litem cannot offer gossip and rumors as evidence.
+Any third-party statements generally must come from the individuals in court, and the Guardian Ad Litem cannot offer these statements in a written or oral report as if they were firsthand evidence.

-- Serve as a witness – The laws governing the performance of GALs for children prohibit guardians ad litem from being sworn in as witnesses.
+• Not serve as a witness – The laws governing the performance of GALs for children usually prohibit guardians ad litem from being sworn in as witnesses about the underlying facts of the case.

-- Defy the rules of evidence – Since a guardian ad litem is an attorney, he or she must follow the evidentiary rules that bind every lawyer.
-A GAL can’t present unauthenticated documents & evidence or ask witnesses leading questions when examining them.
+• Comply with rules of evidence – Since a guardian ad litem is an attorney, he or she must follow the evidentiary rules that bind every lawyer.
+A GAL cannot present unauthenticated documents or evidence, or ask witnesses leading questions when examining them.

-At Boise Family Law, we are well-versed in family law matters and know what roles a Guardian Ad Litem can and can’t do.
+At Boise Family Law, we are well-versed in family law matters and know what roles a Guardian Ad Litem can and cannot fill.
 If you are getting divorced, in a paternity battle, or fighting for your child’s custody, Boise Family Law may be able to help.

 Experienced.
 Compassionate.
 Committed to You.
 What Sets Us Apart?